dastu08/bot-matrix-udp-esp32/README.md

 You interact with the bot by sending message in a room in which the bot is presend.
 Currently the room has to be unencrypted for the bot to work.

 The bot listens on keywords that are prepended with a bot character for example `$`.
 The keywords are `help`, `bot`, `echo`, etc. `help` will show you a complete list of the available keywords.

+## Docker
+If you would like to run the bot in a docker container, you can use the `Dockerfile` to build an image.
+Just run `docker build . -t bot:develop`.
+Then you can start the container with the given `docker-compose.yml` file.
+Make sure that the name under image is the same as you have set during the docker build process.